artindk/freeradiodutch/readme.md

 To delete a station from the favourites list, select it and press the **Delete Station** button or the `Delete` key.
 After deletion, focus and selection automatically move to the next station in the list.
 If the deleted station was the last one, focus moves to the previous station.
 If the list becomes empty, focus moves to the Play button.

+### Exporting and Importing Favourites

+The Favourites tab includes two buttons for backing up and restoring your station list:

+**Export Favourites…** — saves your entire favourites list to a file.
+A save dialog lets you choose between two formats:
+- **JSON** (`.json`) — a complete backup that preserves station names, stream URLs, and all metadata.
+Recommended for restoring your list later or moving it to another computer.
+- **M3U playlist** (`.m3u`) — a standard playlist format compatible with most media players and radio apps.
+Note that M3U does not store all station metadata, so restoring from M3U may result in less detail than a JSON backup.

+**Import Favourites…** — loads stations from a previously exported JSON or M3U file.
+After selecting the file, you are asked how to add the stations:
+- **Yes (Merge)** — adds the imported stations to your existing list without removing any current favourites.
+Duplicate stations are not added twice.
+- **No (Replace)** — clears your current favourites list entirely and replaces it with the contents of the imported file.
+- **Cancel** — returns to the browser without making any changes.

+After a successful import, the favourites list, scheduled-recording station list, and timer station list are all refreshed automatically.

 ### Reordering Favourites

 With a station selected in the Favourites tab, press `comma` to enter move mode — you will hear a beep.
 Navigate to the target position with the arrow keys, then press `comma` again.
 The station is placed at the chosen position and the new order is saved immediately.
 Pressing `comma` again at the same position cancels the move.